ElektraInitiative/libelektra/doc/tutorials/plugins.md

 This section will focus on an overview of the kind of code you would use to develop a plugin.
-It gives examples from real plugins and should serve as a rough guide on how to write a storage plugin that can read and write configuration data into an Elektra KeySet.
+It gives examples from real plugins and should serve as a rough guide on how to write a storage plugin that can read and write configuration data into an Elektra `KeySet`.

 ### `elektraPluginGet`

-`elektraPluginGet` is the function responsible for turning information from a file into a usable KeySet.
+`elektraPluginGet` is the function responsible for turning information from a file into a usable `KeySet`.
 This function usually differs pretty greatly between each plug-in.
 This function should be of type `int`, it returns `0` on success or another number on an error.
 The function will take in a Key, usually called `parentKey` which contains a string containing the path to the file that is mounted.
 For instance, if you run the command `kdb mount /etc/linetest system/linetest line` then `keyString(parentKey)`